Staff Background Checks UPPS No. 04.04.17

 5) any other information regarding fitness for the particular position.

-02.03 Appropriate Concurrence Official – The appropriate concurrence official is the vice president for the division.
-The vice president, based on the results of an individualized assessment, must approve or disapprove as appropriate:
+02.03 Appropriate Concurrence Official – the vice president, or designee, for the division.
+The vice president, or designee, based on the results of an individualized assessment, must approve or disapprove as appropriate:

-a.
-A hiring official’s decision to hire or not hire an individual in the prospective division
+a. a hiring official’s decision to hire or not hire an individual in the prospective division; and

 03. PROCEDURES FOR CRIMINAL HISTORY BACKGROUND CHECKS

 b.
-The associate vice president for Human Resources will conduct a criminal history background check after receiving the Background Inquiry Release Form.
+The assistant vice president for Human Resources, or designee, will conduct a criminal history background check after receiving the Background Inquiry Release Form.
 If the check indicates a criminal history, Human Resources will re-run the check at its own expense to verify the findings of the first check.
 If the findings of the second check verify the findings of the first check as correct, Human Resources will notify and provide a copy of the background check results to the hiring official.
-The hiring official must then determine action on a case by case basis after conducting an individualized assessment for the individual using the Checklist & Concurrence Official Certification for Conducting an Individualized Assessment.
+The hiring official must then determine action on a case-by-case basis after conducting an individualized assessment for the individual using the Checklist & Concurrence Official Certification for Conducting an Individualized Assessment.

 c.
 If the hiring official determines that the criminal history of the individual is not a relevant reason to deny employment, the hiring official must secure concurrence from the appropriate concurrence official as noted in Section 02.03.
 Conversely, if the hiring official determines that the criminal history of the individual would justify not hiring the individual, concurrence must also be secured from the appropriate concurrence official.
 Non-concurrence from the appropriate concurrence official negates the recommended decision of the hiring official.